Battery Operations in Electricity Markets: Strategic Behavior and Distortions: Introduction

-\paragraph{Market Power in Electricity Markets.} There is a large empirical literature in economics measuring market power in electricity markets; see \cite[Section 4.2]{kellogg-reguant-energy-io-survey} for a survey, and \cite{market-power-mitigation-graf} for market power mitigation mechanisms.
-This literature is mostly focused on market power of generators; the exceptions are \cite{karaduman-storage} and \cite{butters-soaking-sun}. \cite{karaduman-storage} does not model sequential market clearing and focuses more on numerically computing a dynamic equilibrium between a monopoly storage and conventional generators calibrated to the South Australian electricity market.
-Like us, he documents the discrepancy between private and social incentives.
-In contrast, \cite{butters-soaking-sun} assumes that batteries do not have market power and focuses more on the impact of different incentive schemes on investments.
+\paragraph{Empirical Electricity Market Power.} There is also a large empirical literature in economics measuring market power in electricity markets; see \cite[Section 4.2]{kellogg-reguant-energy-io-survey} for a survey, and \cite{market-power-mitigation-graf} for a review of market power mitigation mechanisms.
+This literature mostly focuses on conventional generators.
+The closest battery papers are \cite{karaduman-storage} and \cite{butters-soaking-sun}. \cite{karaduman-storage} studies a single strategic storage owner calibrated to the South Australian market and, like us, documents a discrepancy between private and social incentives, but does not model the same day-ahead/real-time sequential-clearing structure. \cite{butters-soaking-sun} studies equilibrium battery investment and alternative incentive policies, using a competitive-storage baseline and also examining battery market power under monopoly and duopoly.
+We complement this empirical literature by providing a benchmark theory of battery market power: a tractable model that can be calibrated and that yields closed-form distortions, exact PoA bounds, and centralized-versus-decentralized welfare comparisons.

-\paragraph{Battery Market Power in Power Systems} There is a body of work in the power systems literature that study the market power of a monopoly battery with price impact \citep{mohsenian-rad-storage-price-maker,bjorndal-storage-market-power,hartwig-kockar-strategic-storage,huang-market-mechanisms-storage,schill-kemfert-strategic-storage-hydro}.
-Other works design algorithms to maximize battery profit over time \citep{tomasson-optimal-offer-bid-storage,ward-staffell-price-aware-storage,cruise-control-storage-market-impact}.
-Whereas these papers propose detailed models in the form of large-scale mathematical programs that are numerically solved, our work gives a stylized model that can be directly analyzed and solved in closed form.
-The two lines of work are complementary; black box models can incorporate more details, while stylized models give sharp analytical insights and economic intuition.
-In particular, it is generally understood from this literature that batteries can strategically withhold capacity, but our work clarifies different \textit{forms} of withholding and how they depend on market fundamentals.